 Children may need immediate medical treatment if they have physical injuries, seem dazed or lose consciousness.
 Follow your healthcare provider’s recommendations for follow-up visits or visits to specialists as needed.

 Children who experience abuse most likely need ongoing behavioral health care.
 Counseling and therapy can help prevent future abuse and reduce long-term damage.
-During psychotherapy sessions, a mental health professional helps the child learn to trust and boost their self-esteem.
+During psychotherapy sessions, a mental health professional helps the child learn to trust and boosts their self-esteem.
 They also teach children about healthy relationships and conflict management strategies.

 Therapy is beneficial for parents, too.
 It can help cope with the situation, uncover the roots of abuse and learn healthy parenting strategies.